 Credit card decisions are highly personal, and the right one for you may not be the right one for someone else.
 It’s largely based on your expectations, tolerance for complexity and spending habits.
-Getting a travel credit card right now is definitely an investment in the future, since you’ll be limited in being able to use the travel perks at the moment.
+Getting a travel credit card right now is an investment in the future, since travel itself will take some time to return to normal in the wake of the pandemic.

-But Capital One deserves credit for temporarily expanding its redemption menu to include some key non-travel options as well.
-So if you’re normally a casual traveler that values simplicity in earning and wants to dip your toe into the world of points and miles when the coronavirus crisis has finally passed, the Capital One Venture Rewards credit card ticks all the boxes.
+But Capital One deserves credit for temporarily expanding its redemption menu to include some key non-travel options, and the bonus of up to 100,000 miles is a terrific value.
+So if you’re normally a casual traveler that values simplicity in earning and wants to dip your toe into the world of points and miles, the Capital One Venture Rewards credit card ticks all the boxes.

 Find out which cards CNN Underscored chose as its best travel credit cards of 2021.